What’s better than old fashioned gingerbread at the holidays? Not too much. ;) Hope you enjoy this old recipe of mine!

 It’s terrible that I couldn’t seem to convey in the photos how incredibly good this is.

-But trust me on this, it’s the most flavorful, most moist and delicious gingerbread ever.
+But trust me on this, it’s the most flavorful, most divine and delicious gingerbread ever.

-So moist it wants to crumble a bit as you slice it.
+It has such a delicate crumb that it tends to crumble a bit as you slice it. (as you can see above)

 If you place it in the refrigerator for 30 minutes it will be easier to slice. (and easier to remove from the pan)